A story by Team United

 How Team United has benefitted from the funding

-Carers and young people feel the benefit from their participation in the project in terms of their health, well-being 80% of young people report being more active 70% carers report an increased improvement in their well-being
+Carers and young people feel the benefit from their participation in the project and report improvements in their and their child confidence to try new things.
+SUCCESS 60% of young people attend regularly and improvements are noticeable in their physical health